mosip/documentation/docs/specifications/face-sdk-specifications.md

 An asynchronous API that compares two images, allowing for different image formats such as PNG, JPG, HEIC or Template.
 Upon completion returns a boolean value.
 The API has an expected timeout and it is expected that the implementors clear the memory and processing upon timeout.

 * To ensure fraud prevention in compliance with [ISO/IEC 30101](https://www.iso.org/standard/83828.html), the faceAuth verification should include passive liveness checks, such as picture-in-picture.
 * To enhance logging and traceability, the implementors should send telemetry using `traceabilityId`.
 The id is set during the configure API call, It is expected that the same is used here.
-In Inji, `AppId` is used as `traceabilityId`.
+In Inji Mobile, `AppId` is used as `traceabilityId`.
 * Timeout is set in seconds.

 **Signature**